fsharp/fslang-design/RFCs/FS-1033-extend-string-module.md

 # Drawbacks
 [drawbacks]: #drawbacks

-As Don mentioned, adding more functions to modules in FSharp.Core can start a slippery slope - where should the line be drawn?
-However, by referring to hard evidence (such as the API catalog usage statistics), we can make sure that only the most commonly used functions are added and so their usefulness is guaranteed.
+1. Adding more functions to modules in FSharp.Core can start a slippery slope - where should the line be drawn?
+The proposal is to refer to hard evidence (such as the API catalog usage statistics), to ensure that only the most commonly used functions are added and so their usefulness is guaranteed.

+2. Adding the functions means users don't learn how to use the .NET libraries, which are generally better documented, have code samples and so on.

+3. The lack of overloading in module-defined functions makes it hard for string processing to deal with culture-comparison and optional arguments

 # Alternatives
 [alternatives]: #alternatives

-The alternative is to not implement the functions and third-party libraries or hand-rolled wrapper modules to be used instead, as now.
+1. Not implement the functions and use the .NET APIs directly.

+2. Write your own library of tiny string wrappers or pull in a third library.

 # Unresolved questions
 [unresolved]: #unresolved-questions